 Process for obtaining an MLOA

-While the procedure to obtain a MLOA has currently remained the same, the procedure to return from a leave now involves reaching out to a coordinator here at Pratt.
-If you are a student who is returning from a leave of absence, please email Martha Cedarholm our Care Coordinator at email@example.com to get further instructions on coming back to Pratt.
+The procedure to obtain a MLOA has recently undergone a few changes.
+The procedure to take and return from a leave now involves reaching out to a coordinator here at Pratt.
+If you are a student who is either leaving or returning from a leave of absence, please email Martha Cedarholm our Care Coordinator at firstname.lastname@example.org to get further instructions on coming back to Pratt.

 Academic Standards and Code of Conduct